 I found Graham’s Foundation while we were in the NICU, and I was a quiet “lurker” of their website and Facebook page.
-I loved seeing what other parents would write and their comments, concern, and encouragement for each other.
+I loved seeing what other parents with a premature baby would write and their comments, concern, and encouragement for each other.
 I loved – and still love – reading the incredible articles they would post.
 I knew this was a great organization and I only hoped that one day I could be a part of the team.
 When I saw the NICU Ambassador Director position posted at the end of last year, I took a leap of faith and submitted my application.
 I am beyond thrilled to be a part of this incredible team of people.

 How did you change the NICU Ambassador program?